• Home |

 Why We Chose It

-Hornady is the company behind the 17 HMR, so they should manufacture the best ammo for it.
-Also, Hornady is a brand trusted by many shooters of various calibers because they make high-quality ammo.
+Hornady is the company behind the 17 HMR, so they rightly should manufacture the best ammo for it.
+Hornady is also reputed to make high-quality ammo; not due to any flashing marketing gimmicks, but because it simply does.

-Sometimes rimfire rounds don't fire; that's rarely the case with the Hornady 17 HMR 17gr V-MAX.
-They're very reliable rounds and cycle smoothly through semi-automatic rimfire rifles.
+Rimfire rounds sometimes don't fire (more so than Boxer-primed alternatives, at least).
+That's rarely the case with Hornady 17 HMR 17gr V-MAX, though.
+They're very reliable rounds, and cycle smoothly through semi-automatic rimfire rifles.

-The price isn't the lowest, but it's reasonable considering the ammo quality.
-The biggest drawback is that so many people stock up on these rounds it's often difficult to find.
+This ammo's price isn't the lowest, thoguh it's still reasonable considering its quality.
+The biggest drawback is that so many people stock up on these rounds that they often become difficult to find.

-If you're planning to go varmint hunting and most of the prairie dogs or coyotes are right around the 200yd mark, then you'll be shooting a bullet with a flat trajectory, which means better accuracy.
+If you're planning to go varmint hunting and most of the prairie dogs or coyotes are within the 200-yard mark, then you'll be firing a bullet with a flat trajectory, which generally means better accuracy.

 Honorable Mentions

-Federal 17 HMR 17gr Polymer-Tipped is a favorite of many varmint hunters because of its consistency.
-Federal Premium produces high-quality ammo that competes on price, velocity, and accuracy.
+Federal Premium 17 HMR 17 grain V-MAX is a favorite among many varmint hunters because of its consistency.
+Federal produces high-quality ammo that competes with Hornady's in terms of price and performance.

 Best 17 Hornady Magnum Rimfire Ammo for Target Shooting